gretarmark/gretarmark.github.io/_posts/2023-12-10-Linear-Programming.md

 published: true
 ---

 I've always been really interested in making things work efficiently, especially in designing control systems.
 One thing I want to talk about is Linear Programming, which is a part of optimization theory.
+Optimization is used in controller techniques like LQR and MPC.

 <br>